Migrating from Zenoh v0.5.x Rust API to Zenoh v0.6.x Rust API

 Querying

-It now returns some Reply
+It now returns some Reply instead of a some Data.

-by default returns a flume::Receiver<Reply>
+Note: get by default returns a flume::Receiver<Reply>.

-Replies can be accessed through flume recv
+Replies can be accessed through flume recv and recv_async operations.

-It is possible to access replies through a callback by calling the callback
+It is possible to access replies through a callback by calling the callback function on the get builder.

 zenoh v0.5.x